Puddle-11/MainVault/MainNet/2. Projects/Pink Slips/Pink Slips.md

 Name: pink slips
 	Genre: Racing game
 	Hook: Go up rank and race for pink slips.
-Need for Speed Most Wanted has best example
+Need for Speed Most Wanted has best example Base Mechanic:
+	As you race opponents in the campaign you will win their cars, although carful not to lose, or you will lose your car.